 Ordinary private visa is issued to the citizens of Italy, citizens of other countries and persons without citizenship for an entry to the Russian Federation for a guest visit based on:

-1. Federal Migration Service of the Russian Federation (Russian FMS) invitation, based on a request from a citizen of the Russian Federation, a foreign citizen with the Russian federation residence permit or a legal entity; or
+1. Invitation issued by the General Administration for Migration Issues of the Ministry of Internal Affairs of Russian Federation (GUVM MVD), based on a request from a citizen of the Russian Federation, a foreign citizen with the Russian federation residence permit or a legal entity; or

-2. A written application from a Russian citizen to the Head of the Consulate for a joint entry into the Russian Federation with family members, who are foreign citizens; or
+2. A written application from a Russian citizen to the Head of the Consulate for an entry into the Russian Federation of their family members, who are foreign citizens; or

 3. A notarized written request of a citizen of the European Union who is legally residing in the Russian Federation and is inviting close relatives.